ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 If you decide to re-enable secure boot, follow these same steps and set the `--enable-secure-boot` property to `true`.

-## Enabling and disabling secure boot value from the API
+## Enabling and disabling secure boot from the API
 {: #set-secure-boot-API}
 {: api}

 When you select a [confidential computing instance profile](/docs/vpc?topic=vpc-profiles&interface=ui#confidential-computing-profiles), the secure boot option is enabled by default.
-You can disable secure boot on your virtual server instance, but you must first stop the virtual server instance.
-After you disable secure boot, you can then restart your virtual server instance.
+For [Flex instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui#flexible-profiles), secure boot is opt-in and you must enable it.
+You can enable or disable secure boot on your virtual server instance, but you must first stop the virtual server instance.
+After you enable or disable secure boot, you can then restart your virtual server instance.

 You can update a virtual server instance and change the `enable_secure_boot` property by using the API.
 Make a `PATCH /instances` request and specify a boolean value for the `enable_secure_boot` property.
 The following example disables secure boot: